Davis Tull: College career

 In his sophomore season, he recorded 12.5 sacks and 19 tackles for loss, breaking school single season records for both.
-He was voted a first-team all-American by Walter Camp and AFCA and multiple fan sites.
-He received second-team all-American recognition from the Sports Network and Associated Press.
+He was voted a first-team All-American by Walter Camp and AFCA and multiple fan sites.
+He received second-team All-American recognition from the Sports Network and Associated Press.
 He was also voted Defensive player of the year for the conference by the coaches and media and won the school's male athlete of the year award.

-Coming into his junior year Phil Steele ranked Tull as the number 1 defensive end and number 7 overall player in the nation for FCS.
-During the Mocs game against Furman that year Tull had 3.5 sacks and 2 FF and was named national defensive player of the week by the Sports Network.
-He led the UTC Mocs to a co-conference championship and after the season was voted a consensus first-team all-American by every major publication, making Tull the first consensus all American in school history.
+Coming into his junior year Phil Steele ranked Tull as the number 1 defensive end and number 6 overall player in the nation for the FCS.
+During the Mocs game against Furman that year, Tull had 3.5 sacks and 2 forced fumbles and was named national defensive player of the week by the Sports Network.
+He led the UTC Mocs to a co-conference championship and after the season was voted a consensus first-team All-American by every major publication, making Tull the first Unanimous All-American in school history.
 He broke the school's all-time sack record and was again voted the conference defensive player of the year by the league's coaches.
-He was awarded the elite defensive end award from the CPFA and also became UTC's first academic all-American in football by having above a 3.5 GPA in Exercise Science.
+He was awarded the elite defensive end award from the CPFA and also became UTC's first academic All-American in football by having above a 3.5 grade point average in Exercise Science.
 He finished his junior season as a finalist for the Buch Buchanan award, given annually to the top defensive player in FCS.
 He is UTC's all-time sack, tackles for loss, and forced fumble leader.

+His senior season was again filled with awards leading UTC to a 2nd consecutive championship while earning unanimous first team All-American honors, Chattanooga's Male Student Athlete of the Year, first team academic All-American from Capital One, first team All-Southern Conference, the Champion Within Award from the Tennessee Sports Hall of Fame, Athlete of the Year from the Greater Chattanooga Sports Hall of Fame, Southern Conference defensive player of the year, and the Southern Conference Male Athlete of the Year.

-Tull is the SoCon’s all-time sack leader with 37.0.
-He was named SoCon Defensive Player of the Year in 2012, 2013 and 2014, becoming the second player in SoCon history to be named defensive player of the year three times; the first was Appalachian State’s Dexter Coakley from 1994–96.
-He was named a finalist for the Buck Buchanan Award in both 2013 and 2014.
+Tull is the SoCon’s all-time sack leader with 37.0 and Chattanooga's all-time tackle-for-loss leader with 60.0.
+He was named SoCon Defensive Player of the Year in 2012, 2013, and 2014, becoming only the second player in SoCon history to earn the honor three times—the first being Appalachian State’s Dexter Coakley from 1994 to 1996.
+He was also named a finalist for the Buck Buchanan Award in both 2013 and 2014.
+In 2025, Tull was inducted into the University of Tennessee at Chattanooga Athletics Hall of Fame.